Graph Signal Processing over a Probability Space of Shift Operators: Learning the shift distribution

 \section{Learning the shift distribution}

 The framework discussed in this paper relies on knowing a probability space $(\mathcal{X}, \mu_{\mathcal{X}})$ of shift operators.
-When such information is not directly available, we propose a Bayesian learning framework to estimate $(\mathcal{X},\mu_{\mathcal{X}})$ with sample data, which essentially involves the MCMC method.
+When such information is not directly available, we propose a Bayesian learning framework to estimate $(\mathcal{X},\mu_{\mathcal{X}})$ from sampled data, which essentially involves the MCMC method.
 For this, we follow largely \cite{Gue19}, which we briefly discuss here for completeness.

 Suppose we have a candidate space $\mathcal{X}$ and want to learn a discrete distribution $\mu_{\mathcal{X}}$ that approximates the true distribution.
-We need the following data: \begin{itemize} \item There is a set of training signals: $\scD = \set{f_i \in L^2(V)\given 1\leq i\leq m}$, possibly with labels $\scL = \set{z_i\in\Real \given 1\leq i\leq m}$. \item There is a loss function to be minimized: $\ell: M_n(\mathbb{R})\times L^2(V) \mapsto \mathbb{R}_+$ in the unlabeled case, and $\ell : M_n(\mathbb{R})\times L^2(V)\times \Real \mapsto \Real_+$ in the labeled case. \item There is a prior measure $\mu_0$ on $\mathcal{X}$.
+We need the following data: \begin{itemize} \item There is a set of training signals: $\scD = \set{f_i \in L^2(V)\given 1\leq i\leq m}$, possibly with labels $\scL = \set{z_i\in\Real \given 1\leq i\leq m}$. \item There is a loss function to be minimized: $\ell: M_n(\mathbb{R})\times L^2(V) \to \mathbb{R}_+$ in the unlabeled case, and $\ell : M_n(\mathbb{R})\times L^2(V)\times \Real \to \Real_+$ in the labeled case. \item There is a prior measure $\mu_0$ on $\mathcal{X}$.
 We usually choose the uninformative prior, i.e., the uniform measure. \end{itemize}

 For each $\bX\in \mathcal{X}$, we may now define the empirical risk as $\theta(\bX) = \frac{1}{m} \sum_{1\leq i\leq m}\ell(\bX,f_i)$ in the unlabeled case, and $\theta(\bX) = \frac{1}{m} \sum_{1\leq i\leq m}\ell(\bX,f_i,z_i)$ in the labeled case.